yanzhang422/yanzhang422.github.io/_posts/2022-07-26-AI Test Automation.md

 A serverless framework for continuous machine learning pipeline automation

 ## [Qaviton](https://github.com/qaviton/qaviton)
-The first open source project to facilitate a unified testing automation framework for Web, Mobile & IoT with Machine Learning, AI and much more: https://www.qaviton.com
+The first open source project to facilitate a unified testing automation framework for Web, Mobile & IoT with Machine Learning, AI and much [more](https://www.qaviton.com).
 Inspired by Appium & Selenium, Qaviton is a play on words for Graviton.
 In theories of quantum gravity, the graviton is the hypothetical elementary particle that mediates the force of gravity.
 Qaviton is like the Graviton in the sense that if it exists, it will be the solution to a fundamental problem in its field.
 Qaviton offers an easy framework to automate tests that can run against any driver or any testing scenario, and is meant to be like the React Native of software testing.